Cacio e Pepe

 If you are looking for an easy dinner recipe that uses only pantry staples and comes together in 20 minutes, look no further than Cacio e Pepe!
 This is one of my family’s favorite recipes because it is so simple and delicious.
 Cacio e Pepe is a Roman pasta dish that relies on the simple flavors of black pepper and parmesan cheese that come together to make a silky sauce that covers every noodle.
 So gather up your ingredients, and let’s get cooking:

-Step 2.
-While the pasta is cooking, melt the butter over low heat.
+- While the pasta is cooking, melt the butter in the fry pan over low heat.
 Add the black pepper and let the melted butter infuse with the pepper flavor for a few minutes.

 For more simple meal ideas, check out these books on our eCommunity page: